radubuzas/LineFollower/README.md

 ### Start-up Sequence :rocket:

-Upon activation, **"Jerry"** undergoes a brief start-up sequence, preparing itself for the line-following adventure.
+Upon activation, **"Jerry"** prepares a great start-up sequence, preparing itself for the line-following adventure.
 This adds a touch of personality to the robot's behavior.

 </details>